rubaniuk/VideoPlaylist/README.md

 # VideoPlaylist

-VideoPlaylist is a Windows tool that will create a playlist of video files.
-You can play that playlist in popular media players like VLC, Windows Media Player and others.
+VideoPlaylist is a Windows tool that creates a video playlist.
+You can open that playlist in popular media players like VLC, Windows Media Player and others.

 Run VideoPlaylist on the command line:
 > VideoPlaylist.cmd <Path to the folder with videos>  <Playlist file name>